evil-mad/robopaint/MODES.README.md

     buffer until after pauseTillEmpty(false) has been called, and the local push buffer to the main buffer has been emptied.
 This ensures a perfectly smooth start to printing.
+    * `robopaint.svg` : A set of utility functions for managing the "loaded" SVG data storage.
+This data storage is used directly by modes that open SVG and is cleared at startup if "load last image" is unchecked in settings.
+    Includes the following methods:
+      * `svg.save(data)`: Save the given SVG text data, will overwrite any existing data without warning, so use with caution.
+      * `svg.wrap(inner)`: Wrap the given inner SVG XML text data in a correctly namespaced and canvas sized header and footer.
+      * `svg.load()`: Load the currently saved SVG text data.
+If empty, will return empty valid SVG text from the wrap function above.
+      * `svg.isEmpty()`: Returns boolean `true` if there is no data saved.
  * `mode`: JSON Package of the current mode, with `path`, and utility functions:
     * `mode.run({mixed})`: Emulation IPC passthrough of original commander API shortcut.
 Allows immediate queuing of ~500 cmds/sec to CNCServer, no